Clippers spoil Mavs' party, 118-108, to get back in series - WTMJ

 Doncic fed the frenzy of 17,705 fans, more than three times the size of any crowd in a season that started with an empty arena, by making his first four shots, three of them 3-pointers, on his way to a playoff career-high 44 points as Dallas took a 30-11 lead.

-LA’s 14-0 run erased most of the deficit before the end of the first quarter, and George gave the Clippers their first lead on a 3-pointer in the second quarter.
+LA’s 14-0 run erased most of the deficit before the end of the first quarter, and George gave the Clippers their first lead on a 3-pointer in the second quarter as they answered two losses at home to start the series.

+“Just stay the course,” Clippers coach Tyronn Lue said.
+“They came out, the crowd was electric.
+The fans gave them a lot of juice early.
+Let’s just stick with the game plan.
+Luka’s going to hit some shots early, which he always does.”

 The Clippers ended a five-game postseason losing streak going back to last year’s Florida playoff bubble, when LA beat Dallas in six games in the first round before blowing a 3-1 lead in the second round against Denver.